ReemSharaf837/Machine-Learning-Final-Project/README.md

 # Machine-Learning-Final-Project
-this the link that include the video and the final_voting_model.pkl file because it was to large to upload https://drive.google.com/drive/folders/1Owh6XqG8YYs9Hhtlfin2uKPaDSswz92r?usp=drive_link
+this the link that include the video and the final_voting_model.pkl file because it was to large to upload . also i uploded the heart_2022_with_nans data without compressed it in the drive https://drive.google.com/drive/folders/1Owh6XqG8YYs9Hhtlfin2uKPaDSswz92r?usp=drive_link